Is the program online?

 Background Check Requirements-All Candidates

-You will need a full Arkansas State Police background check, as well as a child maltreatment check, during the entirety of your program.
+You will need a full Arkansas State Police background check, as well as a child maltreatment check, before you can be admitted into the program.
 We now offer this service at UCA through the Office of Candidate Services, or you can have this completed at your local education cooperative.